News

 [2018 Tour Photos]

-Richmond Battlefields Association sponsored a walking tour of our newly preserved battlefield site near Fussell's Mill.
-The tour highlighted rifle pits and earthworks from the Bailey Creek defensive line, scene of the pivotal Union breakthrough and Confederate counterattack on August 16th, 1864.
-With this latest preservation victory, RBA moves ever closer to consolidating the core battlefield land at Second Deep Bottom.
+RBA sponsored a walking tour of our newly preserved battlefield site near Fussell's Mill.
+The tour focused on the remarkably intact rifle pits and earthworks of the Bailey’s Creek defensive line—the site of a pivotal Union breakthrough and subsequent Confederate counterattack on August 16, 1864.
+This latest preservation victory brings the RBA closer than ever to consolidating the core battlefield at Second Deep Bottom.

 October 2017